Meal Plan FAQs

 • The Table at Irvine Commons features fresh and inspired cuisine carefully crafted by our culinary team using only the finest local and responsibly sourced ingredients.
 This is an all-you-care-to-eat location, so once you swipe your card, you can enjoy a meal without having to budget for individual dishes.

 • Launch | A Test and Guest Kitchen is a full kitchen designed to bring downtown to campus.
-We offer grilled sandwiches, burgers, wraps, street tacos, and new rotating restaurant concepts.
+We offer grilled sandwiches, burgers, wraps, chicken tenders, and new rotating restaurant concepts.
 Students can use dining plan options to have that local experience.

 • The Den is a coffee bar/bistro.
 Beverages from local Redlands Wild Goose Coffee Roasters and Summit Teas, local pastries, freshly made sandwiches and salads.
 You can grab a light lunch or a sit-down meal.
 If you come back after dinner, it’s a cool place just to hang out, enjoy a meal or snack with your favorite drinks and local adult beverages from Hangar24.